9beach/analyze-sgf/README.en-US.md

 It takes quite a long time to analyze with KataGo.
 However, in the reviewed SGF, not all pieces of information of KataGo analysis are stored.
-It would be very frustrating if you had to take the time to analyze it again with different settings.
+It would be very frustrating if you had to take the time to analyze it again with different settings (e.g. `minWinrateDropForVariations`, `minWinrateDropForBadMove`).
 So `analyze-sgf` can save and recycle the KataGo analysis data with the `-s` option.

 ```console
 $ analyze-sgf -s -a 'maxVisits:30000' baduk.sgf